2022 Swedish general election: Electoral system

 In Swedish elections, voters may openly pick up several party-specific ballots, and then, in the voting booth, use the ballot they choose.
-Two election observers of the OSCE present at the 2018 general election criticised this system, saying that picking ballots openly could endanger ballot secrecy.
+Two election observers of the OSCE who were present at the 2018 general election criticised this system, saying that the open selection of party-specific ballots could endanger ballot secrecy.
 This was changed in the 2022 election.
 Election officials are responsible for party-specific ballot papers being present in the voting places for parties that have obtained more than one per cent of the votes in the previous parliamentary election.
 A voter may write in the party name of choice on a blank ballot paper to cast a vote if there is no access to the desired party-specific ballot paper.

 Political parties

 The table below lists political parties represented in the Riksdag after the 2018 general election.